Skip to content

 Affected IOS-XE Version: 17.15.1

-Issue: When configuring both table_maps with explicit default: copy and ip_domain_lookup_nsap: true in the same data model, IOS-XE triggers a DMI (Device Management Interface) synchronization that incorrectly deletes ip domain lookup nsap from the device configuration.
-This results in persistent idempotency issues where the configuration must be reapplied on every run (up until the third terraform apply).
+Issue: When configuring table_maps with explicit default: copy, IOS-XE triggers a DMI (Device Management Interface) synchronization issue that can cause idempotency problems and unintended deletion of certain configuration attributes (such as ip domain lookup nsap).
+This results in persistent idempotency issues where the configuration must be reapplied on every run.

 Workaround: Omit the default field from table_maps configuration.
 Since the YANG model default value for table-map default is already copy, explicitly specifying it is unnecessary and triggers the DMI sync bug.